This project, proudly supported by The Ontario Arts Council, seeks to use an item from the past to talk about present and future times.

 This project is ongoing and will be displayed in places in Northern Ontario and hopefully more in the future.

-Exhibiting in The Timmins Museum National Exhibition Centre March 9th, 2020 to the end of the month.
+It was exhibited in The Timmins Museum National Exhibition Centre from March 9th, 2020 to the end of the month.

 Past Project (still ongoing)

 In Mourning, a title that seems so fitting for all those that have passed on and went through so much inside our mental institutions or “insane asylums” as they were called in the 1800s in Upper Canada.